 So here are my 7 lessons on this transformational journey:

 - The CEO must be the Chief Culture Officer.
 No one else has the power to do this but the CEO because the CEO is the synthesis point for all departments and the most senior executive at the company.
 A founder-CEO especially cares about the culture because they breathed the soul into a new being (the company) and like a parent they should care how that being evolves from child into adulthood.
 A company is like a person (and even legally treated as such)- and some companies have a great brain, fewer have a great heart, and even fewer have a great soul.
 The CEO should care about nourishing the soul.
 You can tell when a company has a great soul just by walking the halls and feeling the energy.
 Does the company give you energy or does it take your energy away?
 Nothing says more about your culture than who you hire, who you fire, and who you promote.
 The CEO has the most power to make these decisions.
 If the CEO promotes a brilliant jerk (one who performs very well individually but who no one wants to work with because of their attitude) then that speaks volumes about their company's culture.
-The CEO also has the ability to shape how the company serves it's communities.
+The CEO also has the ability to shape how the company serves its communities.
 I chose to establish the Bazaarvoice Foundation in our first year of our life.
 I was influenced by watching the documentary, The Corporation, and I encourage you to watch it if you haven't already.
-Today, the Bazaarvoice Foundation has taken on a strong life of it's own and is led by Executive Director Kelly Ballard with the help of a steering committee.
+Today, the Bazaarvoice Foundation has taken on a strong life of its own and is led by Executive Director Kelly Ballard with the help of a steering committee.
 The Foundation was tops-down only in our first year of history because I wanted to set the tone.
 From that year on, it has been led by a steering committee of volunteers who have solicited constant feedback from the people of Bazaarvoice.
-Before we promoted Stephen to be our CEO, Debra and I personally gifted 50,000 of our shares to help give the Bazaarvoice Foundation a boost.
+After Bazaarvoice went public, Debra and I gifted a significant portion of our stock to help give the Bazaarvoice Foundation a boost.
 This is how much I have come to trust our people.

 - The CEO must constantly work on self improvement and regularly take the time to reflect.
 After graduating from Wharton where some of my fellow graduates felt they had received the best business education in the world (and it was indeed quite good), I felt that my business education was just beginning.
 I had founded Coremetrics during my last semester and was now in the real, raw world of being an entrepreneur.
 I chose to read hundreds of leadership and management books in my first two years post Wharton to help me in my journey - given me the opportunity to apply what I read every day.
 I believe that books are read by leaders and magazines and newspapers are read by followers.
 This doesn't mean I never read a magazine or newspaper but keeping up with the 24/7 news cycle doesn't improve yourself like a book does.
 A book causes you to think more deeply because decades or centuries of knowledge are nicely summarized.
 The CEO should also constantly seek out mentors.
 The reason I gave this talk is both because of how much First Round Capital did for me at Bazaarvoice but also because "to teach is to learn" (a mantra I live by in my own practice of reflection).
 And I am the product of many mentors, and I have found that if you reach out to people fearlessly they will often respond to help you.
 This is deep in our DNA since 1776 as the U.S. is a country with 1/4th of the world's GDP and almost all of that wealth was self-created.
 When you reach out to successful people in the U.S., they may see some of their previous struggles and ambition in you and remember that they too were helped by mentors to become successful.
 I believe the U.S. is very unique in this way.
 Debra and I recently went to Israel for the first time and we found it to be very similar - because of similar circumstances for how the (modern-day) country came into being post World War II.
 Like the new Americans, the new Israelis had virtually no equipment to fight for their independence, especially right after the Holocaust.
 The CEO should also leverage a CEO coach, much like I leveraged Kirk Dando, who is now a very close friend.
 This was later reinforced by Scott Cook, the founder of Intuit who also spoke at the CEO Summit, when he said one of his biggest mistakes was not using a CEO coach for the first 23 years of his career.
 For our IPO at Bazaarvoice, I leveraged three additional coaches - one to help with Earnings Calls, one to help with investor Q&A, and one to teach me how to present to investors on the roadshow.
 I also talked about the importance of vacation in taking the time to reflect on what you have learned.
 I took 5-6 weeks of vacations every year at Bazaarvoice and I believe this made it a better company.
 Sometimes these vacations would give me the clarity of mind to let go of an executive that I had been holding on to for too long (perhaps due to loyalty even though they had scaled out).
 Sometimes these vacations made me sharper on strategy.
 Sometimes these vacations helped me focus our company more.
 It is easy to get defocused as a young company.